S.Africas Ramaphosa Favourite To Keep ANC Leadership Despite Scandal - UrduPoint

 But Thami Chamane, 30, unemployed, and one of the delegates disrupting the speech, wanted Ramaphosa to "step aside" over the farm scandal.

-On the eve of the conference Zuma announced he was seeking to bring a prosecution against Ramaphosa over a leaked medical report linked to a 1990s arms corruption trial.

-But the action is unlikely to hamper Ramaphosa's chances of securing a second term as ANC leader.

-A victory would secure him a ticket to a fresh term as president after the 2024 elections, if his party wins that vote.
+A victory would secure Ramaphosa a ticket to a fresh term as president after the 2024 elections, if his party wins that vote.

 Ramaphosa won a reprieve ahead of the conference when the ANC used its majority in parliament to block a possible impeachment inquiry.